LexanderO/Cat_Discord_Bot/README.md

 ### 😺 Setup Guide - Easy stuff
 Requirements:
 * 2 API keys (discord & thecatapi)
-* Node.js (some hosting environmnet that has Node.js available)
+* Node.js (some hosting environment that has Node.js available)
 *The bot can be deployed and executed on local or on servers.
 I personally prefer AWS Lightsail (cheap and very reliable for discord bots)

 Steps: